alecjacobson/geometry-processing-mesh-reconstruction/README.md

 As suggested in \[Kazhdan et al. 2006\], we can pick a good iso-value by interpolating our solution $\g$ at each of the input points (since we know they're on the surface) and averaging their values.
-In matrix form using the interpolation matrix $\W$ for the _primary (non-staggered) grid_:
+For an appropriate interpolation matrix $\W$ on the _primary (non-staggered) grid_ this can be written as:

 \\[
 σ = \frac{1}{n} \mathbf{1}^\transpose \W \g,